tomwhartung/always_learning_python/23-som_postgresql_exp/README.md

 * We will want to keep the sensitive values we use on the production site in environment variables.
 * If there are issues, try using the 'django.db.backends.postgresql' ENGINE (instead of 'django.db.backends.postgresql_psycopg2') .

-## References

-TBD.

-## Goals

-1. Find the best way to use Postgres to store quiz results on the site

-## Notes

-Try and make it so we can just drop the final versions of the files we change back into the seeourminds.com site code.

-* content/???????.py

 ## Observations

-I believe working with Postgres is going to be very similar to working with MySql.

-## Requirements

-TBD.